red-hat-storage/cephci/README.md

 ## Getting Started
 #### Prerequisites
-1. Python 3.7
+1. Python 3.6 or newer.

 #### Installing
 It is recommended that you use a python virtual environment to install the necessary dependencies and execute cephci.

-1. Setup a python 3.7 virtual environment.
-This is actually quite easy to do now.
+1. Setup a Python 3 virtual environment.
-    * `python3.7 -m venv <path/to/venv>`
+    * `python3 -m venv <path/to/venv>`
     * `source <path/to/venv>/bin/activate`
 2. Install requirements with `pip install -r requirements.txt`